leviathanbadger/cc-web-components/PROJECT-PLAN.md

     integrate with ESLint or a separate script).
 Also set up rustfmt.toml if needed (or just rely on default rustfmt).
 These help maintain code quality from the start.

-At this point, running `npm run dev` should start Vite’s dev server, compile our TS (and possibly trigger Rust build if configured), and serve the example page.
+At this point, running `npm run dev` should start Vite’s dev server, compile our TS and serve the example page.
 We can manually test the component in the browser, using devtools to ensure everything is working (and no console errors, etc.).
-Once development is iterative, we use HMR for TS changes; for Rust changes, if not automated, run `npm run build:wasm` again and refresh.

 ### Example Consumer Project